Novi's Committees module allows you to create committees, manage committee members and their terms, set eligibility requirements, and much more!

 If a committee has members (current or historic), then it can be archived (soft deleted), provided that the committee is not connected to anything (group conditions, pages, third-parties, etc.).

 Archiving a committee with current members will end all current terms as of today.
 Archiving a committee is done the same way as deleting a committee.
-You will see a message with details about what the committee is connected to before being able to archive:
+A message displays with details about what the committee is connected to before archiving:

 Keep in mind, you may want to keep a committee in the system, even if it's no longer active, for historical purposes.
 Remember that if no one on the committee has a current and eligible term, they won't appear anywhere.